trygve-lie/circuit-b/README.md

 breaker monitor outgoing requests, and will trip an internal circuit if it begins to detect that the remote service is failing.
 By doing so, one can redirect requests to sane fallbacks, and back-off requests against downstream services so they can recover.
-This pattern is described in detail in the [akka documentation](https://doc.akka.io/docs/akka/snapshot/common/circuitbreaker.html).
+This pattern is described in detail in the [akka documentation](https://doc.akka.io/docs/akka/current/common/circuitbreaker.html).

-Circuit-b is non intrusive in the way that one do not need to implement it every single place one do a http call in an app.
-One only need to init Circuit-b one place in an application and it will intercept all http calls in this app.
+Circuit-b is non intrusive in the way that one do not need to implement it every single place one do a http call in an application.
+One only need to init Circuit-b one place in an application and it will intercept all http calls.
 When that is said; one can init Circuit-b multiple times if wanted.

-Under the hood Circuit-b use async hooks to intercept http calls so there is no altering of the global http object in node or any global singletons.
+Under the hood Circuit-b use async hooks to intercept http calls on the net socket level so there is no altering of the global http object in node or any global singletons.

 By using this approach there is a clear separation between the code doing http calls and the code doing circuit breaking.

+Since interaction happen on the net socket, Circuit-b should work out of the box with any node.js http library.
+In theory.

 ## Constructor